Causes of brown leaves on Boston Ferns

 A consistent lack of water

-Low humidity levels can cause dry brown leaves
+Low humidity levels can also cause dry brown leaves

 If a lack of humidity is causing the brown leaves on your Boston Fern then it’s super easy to solve!
-There are several ways you can really easily (and cheaply) raise the humidity level for your Boston Fern:
+There are several ways you can really quickly (and cheaply) raise the humidity level for your Boston Fern:

 Mist the leaves daily

 Use a spray bottle to mist the leaves once a day during summer and a few times per week during winter.
 This also helps to clean the plant (as Boston Ferns can be a little tricky to clean as they are so delicate) so it’s a win-win!
 Regular misting also has the benefit of keeping the humidity level stable over time.

 Showering your Boston Fern

 If you’re looking for a quick fix, washing down the leaves is a great way to boost the humidity for your Boston Fern.
-Make sure when you do shower down your plant, that you’re keeping the water pressure low so you don’t damage the leaves/ stems.
+Showing in the normal way isn’t that suitable for a Boston Fern as they are just so delicate and even low water pressure can cause issues.

 If you have good lighting in your bathroom then we recommend moving your Boston Fern in there.
 The humidity level in those rooms is naturally higher because of showering and your Boston Fern will love it in there!